 Connected Counties is a partnership between Hertfordshire County Council, Hertfordshire's Local Enterprise Partnership, Buckinghamshire County Council and BT, focused upon extending fibre broadband coverage to hard-to-reach areas of the county.
 This superfast broadband infrastructure means residents and businesses have fast and reliable upload and download speeds and can access a wide range of online services.

-We recently successfully delivered the first stage of the programme and we are now looking to extend fibre broadband even further.
+We successfully delivered the first stage of the programme in 2016 and we are now looking to extend fibre broadband even further.

 This detailed planning process looks at the positioning of the new roadside cabinets, and identifies whether planning is required as well as how electricity can be provided to the new cabinets.

-We will be extending fibre coverage beyond our current programme rollout and will update our rollout information to reflect this once further planned phases have been identified.
+We will be extending fibre coverage beyond our current programme rollout and will update information to reflect this once further planned phases have been identified.

 It won't happen automatically.
 To get fibre broadband, you'll need to place an order with an internet service provider.
 This is because fibre broadband uses a different technology and an engineer will need to visit your premises to install the necessary equipment.